The whole is a sum of its parts.

 Sour cream – reduced fat – don’t use fat free as it has gums and starches – I use Greek yogurt in place of sour cream these days

-Tilamuck Single Serve Cheese – 34 ounce single serve bags of cheese that are just perfect for lunches.
+Tilamook or Land O Lakes Single Serve Cheese – single serve wrapped cheese pieces that are just perfect for lunches

 Chobani Nonfat Greek Yogurt

 Dannon Light & Fit – in a pinch this is okay

 Fage Total 0% Greek Yogurt